-Further south—in the town of Saint Philip— is the idyllic Bottom Bay, with its palm forests.
-You should leave the car at the top of the rocks surrounding the beach and walk down, even though the journey can be confusing.
+Further south—in the town of Saint Philip— is the idyllic Bottom Bay beach, with its lush and gorgeous palm forests.
+A recommended option when visiting this beach is leaving your car at the top of the rocks surrounding the beach and walk down, even though the journey can be a bit long.
 It is unlikely that you will meet other people, and once there, nothing will disturb your rest.

-Dover Beach, south of the island, is one of the most relaxing.
-Access is through the hotel of the same name, which has a spectacular bar where a host of water sports are organized, including windsurfing, diving, and watercraft sailing.
+Dover Beach, south of the island, is one of the most relaxing beaches in Barbados.
+Access is allowed through the hotel of the same name, which has a spectacular bar where a host of water sports are organized, including windsurfing, diving, and watercraft sailing.
 Dover Beach is famous for its white soft sand, palm trees and the giant turtles that will keep you company when you take a dip.
-If you forget to bring a protective cream or suntan lotion, there are shops nearby, something that does not always happen in a Barbados beach.
+If you forget to bring sunscreen or suntan lotion, there are shops nearby, something that does not always happen in a Barbados beach.

 One last tip: once you pass Rockley Beach— also called Accra beach, very popular with tourists and locals—continue a little higher up to Paynes Bay.
 By day, the soft, sandy beach is ideal for swimming.
 At night, it is a must for those looking for elegant pubs and great food.
 In this area, you will also find Daphne’s and The Cliff, two of the best restaurants on the island.
 And the bars are always frequented by beautiful people!

 What are you waiting for?
 These beaches are perfect for anyone looking to relax or go on an adventure.
 Which, will you chose? ■